jhudsl/Documentation_and_Usability/docs/11-documentation-maintenance.md

 <img src="https://docs.google.com/presentation/d/1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg/export/png?id=1cd434bkLer_CJ04GzpsZwzeEA9gjc5Ho6QimiHPbyEg&pageid=gd5f2c75a67_0_37" width=500 height=500 />

-You can do this manually by clicking on links, but sometimes broken links will still slip through the cracks.
+You can catch these broken links this manually clicking on all your links, but sometimes broken links will still slip through the cracks anyway!
-There are github actions and other automated tools that can check your urls for you.
+There are Github actions and other automated tools that can check your URLs for you.
-Take advantage of automation to do this for you!
+Take advantage of automation to do this for you so you can save your time an effort for other improvements to your tool and documentation!

-Here's some options for automated url-checking:
+Here's some options for automated URL-checking:

 - [Github action: urlchecker-action](https://github.com/marketplace/actions/urlchecker-action)
 - [Github action: URL checker](https://github.com/marketplace/actions/url-checker)